svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 ## Download Pharo

 Go to [http://www.pharo.org](http://www.pharo.org) and download the whole self-contained package for your platform, it is just 12 to 14 MB.
+Select the released version 2.0.
 Double-click and you enter the Pharo world.

 ![Pharo in action, running the code in the next section](pharo-in-action.png)